Countdown to the new Tax Year

 If you are operating as a limited company, then you have to set up a business bank account so you can receive payment and get paid.

 The aim of this guide is to help you decide what you need, and what to look out for when searching for a business bank account.

 A limited company is a separate legal entity from its directors and shareholders, and so it must be clearly separated from your own personal finances and those of any other directors in the company.

 The company’s money also needs to be traceable throughout every stage of each transaction.

 It can be tempting to use your personal bank account as this may be the most convenient and quickest option.

 Setting up a business bank account is relatively straightforward.
 The key thing to bear in mind is that there are several choices which may influence your decision.

-For many people who set up a new limited company, their first thought is their own bank.
-This may be the most convenient and quickest option, as your bank knows you and can easily validate your identity.
-But if your company has other directors, who bank elsewhere, then this isn’t going to be so much of an advantage.
-On top of that, it’s also important to realise that you need to look for a good deal – and whilst your existing bank may be great for personal banking, it’s not necessarily going to be the best for business banking.
+But if your company has other directors who bank elsewhere, then this isn’t going to be much of an advantage.
+Whilst your existing bank may be great for personal banking, this doesn’t mean it’s going to be the best for business banking.

 The types of activity going through your account will usually include: